Become a Shareholder in the World’s First Community-Supported Journal!

-Purchasing an OA Share will not only increase the discoverability and use of JAFSCD content but also will support a number of innovative programs that only JAFSCD offers to scholars and practitioners in the food movement, including:
+Purchasing an OA Share increases the discoverability and use of JAFSCD content and will support a number of innovative programs that only JAFSCD offers to scholars and practitioners in the food movement.

 - Bolstering our outreach to HBCUs, Tribal Institutions, and Hispanic-Serving Institution and reaching communities of need with research-based information.

-- Developing an author mentor program for nonacademic authors to maximize their chances of having a paper accepted for publication.
+- Developing an author mentor program for new scholars and nonacademic authors to maximize their chances of having a paper accepted for publication.

 - Supporting our open access publishing platform hosted by the Public Knowledge Project, which increases JAFSCD's discoverability through Google Scholar and other sources.